 In JMP’s implementation, the Profiler first looks at the factor and response variables to see whether there is a Sigma column property (a specification for the standard deviation of the column, accessed through the Cols > Column Info dialog box).
 If the property exists, then the Prop of Error Bars command becomes accessible in the Prediction Profiler drop-down menu.
 This displays the 3σ interval that is implied on the response due to the variation in the factor.

 The POE is represented in the graph by a green bracket.
-The bracket indicates the prediction plus or minus three times the square root of the POE variance, which is calculated as:
+The bracket indicates the prediction plus or minus three times the square root of the POE variance.
+The POE variance can be expressed as:

 centered, with δ=xrange/10000

 POE limits increase dramatically in response surface models when you are over a more sloped part of the response surface.
 One of the goals of robust processes is to operate in flat areas of the response surface so that variations in the factors do not amplify in their effect on the response.

 It is possible to use a customized desirability function.
 For example, suppose you want to maximize using the following function.